Bhargavi-hash/Motion-sensor-for-occupancy-detection/ML/README.md

 > - Finally, the training data consists of 8 attributes out of which pir_state, mean, standard deviation, no.of active cells, first_blob, second_blob, third_blob are independent variables while count is the dependent variable.<br>

 ## About Model
-> Random classifier neural network is used to train and create the model.<br>
+> - Random classifier neural network is used to train and create the model.<br>
+> - Train and Test data are split in the ratio 2:1 from the dataset which has 1200+ data points.<br>
+> - The ML algorithm is trained with the Train data and the model obtained is saved in a .pkl file.<br>
 >
 >